wp-plugins/wordpress-popup/readme.txt

 === WordPress PopUp ===
 Contributors: WPMUDEV
-Tags: buddypress, wpmu, wpmu plugin, buddypress plugin, making money, seo, Advertising, multisite, Advertising Requires at least: 3.1
+Tags: popup, popover, advertising, buddypress, wpmu, wpmu plugin, buddypress plugin, making money, SEO, multisite Requires at least: 3.1
-Tested up to: 3.5.1
+Tested up to: 3.6.1
-Stable tag: 4.4.5.1
+Stable tag: 4.4.5.3

 Allows you to display a fancy popup to visitors, a *very* effective way of advertising a mailing list, special offer or running a plain old ad.